dhis2/dhis2-docs/src/commonmark/en/content/user/configure-report-functionality.md

 ![](resources/images/dhis2_creating_reporting/ireport/iReport-window.png)

+> **NOTE**
+>
-*Note: If you cannot see the Palette or Properties sidebar, you can enable them from the menu item called "Window" on the menu bar.*
+> If you cannot see the Palette or Properties sidebar, you can
+> enable them from the menu item called "Window" on the menu bar.

 The iReport document is divided into seven main bands, divided by layout separators (the blue lines).
 These lines are used to decide how big each